 Motorbikes are not allowed in the park, you will have to park your vehicles at the entrance and book a seat on a 12-seat minivan for a round-trip tour.
-Entrance fee is 40,000VND.
+The entrance fee is 40,000VND.

 >>> More Hoi An in Hoi An Travel Guide 2019

-This dish is already known world-wide, a big part of it was thanks to the effect of Anthony Bourdain, A bowl of Bun Bo Hue is steamy, spicy and full of flavors.
-The main ingredients of this dish are vermicelli, beef, pig leg and red colored broth which is added a special kind of shrimp sauce.
+This dish is already known worldwide, a big part of it was thanks to the effect of Anthony Bourdain, A bowl of Bun Bo Hue is steamy, spicy, and full of flavors.
+The main ingredients of this dish are vermicelli, beef, pig leg, and red colored broth which is added with a special kind of shrimp sauce.
 This sauce is the reason why Bun Bo Hue is so addicting and unique than any other noodle soup.
 The soup is served with all kinds of herbs and vegetables.

-The story of Com Hen is the story of Vietnamese working class and middle-class.
-Com Hen went all its way to the King’s dining table and then returned to the markets, sidewalks – where it originally belonged to.
+The story of Com Hen is the story of the Vietnamese working class and middle class.
+Com Hen went all its way to the King’s dining table and then returned to the markets, and sidewalks – where it originally belonged to.

 A bowl of Com Hen costs between 10,000VND – 20,000VND.